 • Health or genetic information

-Generally, a Participant Consent Form will cover some of the following things:
+Generally, a Participant Consent Form will cover several key aspects, such as:

-• How personal information will be collected and shared
+• How personal information will be collected, stored, and potentially shared

 • The responsibilities of both parties for the duration of the study

-Yes, you can withdraw your consent.
-If you’re the business obtaining consent, it is your responsibility to ensure that the option to withdraw is not complicated.
-In other words, your participants should have a clear and simple process to follow if they no longer wish to participate.
+Yes, you can withdraw your consent at any time.
+If you’re the business obtaining consent, it is your responsibility to ensure that the process for withdrawal is clear and straightforward.
+In other words, your participants should have an easy, uncomplicated path to opt out if they no longer wish to be involved.

 • Voluntary